Bruce Rock: History

 Originally known as Nunagin or Noonegin, the name of the town led to confusion between other towns such as Narrogin and Nungarin.
 The name was changed to Bruce Rock after the large granite feature located close to the town.
 The townsite was gazetted in 1913.

-The rock was named after sandalwood cutter, John Rufus Bruce, who worked in the area in 1879.
+The rock is thought to be named after sandalwood cutter John Rufus Bruce, who worked in the area in 1879.

 The heritage listed shire office building was opened in January 1929.

 The painter John Perceval was born in Bruce Rock in 1923.

 In 1932 the Wheat Pool of Western Australia announced that the town would have two grain elevators, each fitted with an engine, installed at the railway siding on the Merredin to Narrogin railway line.

 The town won the tidy town award for the wheatbelt in 2003 following a push to rejuvenate older buildings, installing landscaping and the completion of an amphitheatre.
 A waste transfer station was also upgraded.